Reading time: 27 minutes

 5. Full Stack Web Developer

-India has over 25,000 active startups as of 2026, and almost all of them need developers.
-Full stack developers — who can handle both frontend and backend — are hired across product companies, agencies, and freelance markets globally.
-This is also one of the strongest remote-work careers, which matters a lot if you’re from a smaller city.
+India has over 25,000 active startups and counting.
+Almost all of them need developers.
+After a softer 2024, IT fresher hiring is returning — top firms including TCS, Infosys, HCLTech, Wipro, and others are expected to onboard 82,000 graduates in FY2026 (Taggd).
+Full stack developers who can handle both frontend and backend are hired across product companies, agencies, and the global freelance market.
+This is also one of the strongest remote-work careers for students from smaller cities.

 Required Course: B.Tech CS, BCA, or self-taught via bootcamp + portfolio